 Haywire is open.

 We will accept any writer, regardless of prior experience, and work with them to develop their pitch into something we’d like to run, so long as they are willing to do their part of the work.
-We don’t believe in setting strict rules for the format and shape of our content: Take your idea to us and we’ll make it happen.
+We don’t believe in setting strict rules for the format and shape of our content: take your idea to us and we’ll endeavor to make it happen, or at least to let you know why it’s not working for us yet.

 We aim to do our writers just as much of a service as they are doing us, by promoting them, mentoring them and generally helping where we can.
 We see editing as a form of guidance rather than an effort in enforcing a particular style, and a matter of curation rather than gatekeeping.